6Mushahid9/Social-Media/Readme.md

 - we have to create a route for user's register
 - call fuction, but write code in controllers folder,
 - here call User model to work with

+## Each facility has 3 things:
+- model
+- route
+- controller